Alfred Downing Fripp (surgeon): Charity

-Ye Ancient Order of Froth Blowers

-At the time of his retirement from Guy's Hospital in 1925, Fripp was a famous personage in London and environs: when he died in 1930, he was a household name throughout the Empire.
 In 1924, he performed life-prolonging abdominal surgery on a patient called Bert Temple.
-Bert formed Ye Ancient Order of Froth Blowers in order to raise £100 - in life-membership fees (5/-) and fines at meetings.
-This took a year.
+Temple formed Ye Ancient Order of Froth Blowers (AOFB), aiming to raise £100 from life-membership fees (5/-) and fines at meetings.
+This target was reached in one year.
 Then, in 1926, the Sporting Times advertised it and it took off.
-In four years Fripp, who was 'No. 1' to Bert's 'No.0', attended over two hundred A.O.F.B. functions and received in excess of £100,000 from the 688,000 Froth Blowers who had joined by 1930.
-In 1927, he helped to establish the West Wickham Home of Recovery for Children with Heart Disease, and the A.O.F.B. endowed 17 of its 50 beds at a cost of £8,500.
-It endowed at least 30 other 'cots' in other parts of the country.
-At the same time, in the grounds of the West Wickham Home, a still extant Girl Guide hut, called Heartsease, was built specifically for East End children.
-Over 600 needy causes were helped by the Order, despite being the target - Fripp, in particular - of the Temperance Movement's obloquy.
+In four years Fripp, who was 'No. 1' to Bert's 'No.0', attended over 200 AOFB functions and received in excess of £100,000 from the 688,000 Froth Blowers who had joined by 1930.
+His participation made Fripp a target of disapproval from the temperance movement.

 Last years

 Sir George Holford died in 1926 and the only non-family member he left money to was his friend of thirty-six years, Sir Alfred Fripp.
 As this was the considerable sum of £5,000, Fripp had a house designed for him in Lulworth, Dorset, by Sir Edwin Lutyens and named it 'Weston' after Holford's country house, Westonbirt.
-Fripp was made a Governor of Guy's Hospital in appreciation of everything he had done for it, so was busy in retirement attending meetings of the Hospital and the A.O.F.B.
+Fripp was made a Governor of Guy's Hospital in appreciation of everything he had done for it, so was busy in retirement attending meetings of the Hospital and the AOFB.
 In early 1930 he contracted nephritis and died on 25 February.
 He was buried in Lulworth churchyard.
-On 4 March a Memorial Service was held in St. Martins-in-the-Fields.
+On 4 March a Memorial Service was held in St Martin-in-the-Fields.

-Legacy

 Fripp left money to Durham University for an annual lecture on "Happiness and Success", the first - in 1932 - being given by Stanley Baldwin and another by Baden-Powell.
 Major Beith launched the Sir Alfred Fripp Memorial Fund a month after Fripp's death - devoted to the development, building and upkeep of Children's Department of Guy's Hospital and the Sir Alfred Fripp Memorial Fellowship in Child Psychology.
 Lady Fripp and her daughters continued his work, particularly in the area of girls' and boys' Scouting.
-He wrote a book with a colleague - "Human Anatomy For Art Students" - illustrated by his cousin, Henry Charles Innes Fripp (1867-1963).
+He wrote a book with a colleague – Human Anatomy For Art Students – illustrated by his cousin, Henry Charles Innes Fripp (1867-1963).